 RunKeeper for a comprehensive experience

-RunKeeper has a good reputation, not just for the number of features in its own app but also the number of third-party services it plugs into (it works with both Google Fit and Apple Health).
+RunKeeper has a good reputation, not just for the number of features in its own app, but also the number of third-party services it plugs into (it works with both Google Fit and Apple Health).
 If you're a keen runner, there aren't many better options than this one.

-You can plot your runs on a map via GPS tracking, monitor distance covered and calories burned, set personal goals, integrate your indoor activities and more.
+You can plan your runs on a map via GPS tracking, monitor distance covered and calories burned, set personal goals, integrate your indoor activities and more.
 Despite the name, this app can handle bike rides and gym workouts as well as running, so it's a comprehensive monitoring app.

 Don't underestimate the power of community.
 There are social aspects to the app as well.
 You can share achievements with your friends, join and create running groups and use the chat feature to keep each other motivated.
 The app is free, but also has ads and optional in-app purchases.

 Google Fit for simplicity

 Google's own health and fitness app is tightly integrated with Android and Android Wear.
 It's also full of features.
 Weight, heart rate, steps and activity time can all be logged automatically and you can set simple daily goals, as well as get an alert when you've reached them.

 In addition to real-time stats, Google Fit will also give you personalized recommendations and coaching to help you reach your goals.

 Taking notes with your smartphone is one of the most simple functions, but it is also one of the most useful.
 Whether you need to make a quick shopping list, have just been told about a movie and don't want to forget its name, or if you've seen a product that you want to look up later, a good note-taker is an essential app for every Android user.